 \section{Introduction}

-Since the work of Erlang \cite{erlang1909theory} in the context of telecommunication systems, more than a century ago, queueing theory has emerged as a well-established discipline that has had an impact on a large number of applications including wired and wireless networks, cloud computing, manufacturing systems, transportation systems etc. The central building block of queueing theory is a single server queue, which has a fixed sever, customers that wait until their service and then depart immediately thereafter.
+Since the seminal work of \citet{erlang1909theory} in the context of telecommunication systems more than a century ago, queueing theory has emerged as a well-established discipline that has had an impact on a large number of applications including wired and wireless networks, cloud computing, manufacturing systems, transportation systems, etc. The central building block of queueing theory is a single server queue, which has a fixed server, customers that wait until they are served in a first-come-first-served (FCFS) manner, and then depart immediately thereafter.
 In addition, there is a queue or a waiting space for the customers to wait, and a stochastic model of the arrivals and services.
 While the single server queue is well-understood when the arrivals and service are memory-less, there is no closed-form expression for the stationary distribution of the queue length for general distributions.
 Therefore, queueing systems are studied in various asymptotic regimes, including the heavy-traffic regime, where the arrival rate approaches the service rate.

-More precisely, suppose $\epsilon$ denotes the difference of the service rate and arrival rate, in heavy-traffic one studies the queue in the limit when $\epsilon \downarrow 0$.
-Clearly, when $\epsilon=0$, the queue becomes unstable (null-recurrent).
-However, it is known \cite{kingman1962queues} that the limiting distribution of the queue length multiplied by $\epsilon$ is an exponential distribution.
+More precisely, suppose $\epsilon$ denotes the difference between the service rate and arrival rate, in heavy traffic one studies the queue in the limit when $\epsilon \rightarrow 0$.
+When $\epsilon=0$, the queue becomes unstable (null-recurrent).
+However, \citet{kingman} showed that the limiting distribution of the queue length multiplied by $\epsilon$ is exponential.
 Moreover, the mean of the exponential depends only on the variance of the inter-arrival and service distributions, but not on the whole distribution.
-Recent work \cite{atilla_srikant, hurtado2020transform, neilwalton2020stein} has also characterized the rate of convergence to the exponential, thus enabling us to approximate the stationary queue length when $\epsilon$ is not small.
+Recent work by \citet{atilla, hurtado2020transform, Walton_SteinHT} has also characterized the rate of convergence to the exponential, thus enabling us to approximate the stationary queue length when $\epsilon$ is not small.